Louis Lombardi

-Louis Lombardi (born January 17, 1968) is an American actor known for his roles in The Sopranos, Fantasy Island, and 24 and also as the bartender in Battleship.
+Louis Lombardi (born January 17, 1968) is an American actor known for his roles in The Sopranos, Fantasy Island, 24 and Battleship.

 Early life

 Lombardi was born in The Bronx, New York City, the son of Louis Lombardi Sr.

 Career

 On television, Lombardi had a recurring role on The Sopranos as Agent Skip Lipari, and guest starred on such shows as Chuck, Entourage, Heroes and CSI.
 He was a cast member of a 1990s revival of Fantasy Island and played Edgar Stiles on 24.
 He also played Stucky Fein in the short-lived television show Mob City.

 He has had roles in films including Beer League, The Usual Suspects, Natural Born Killers, Suicide Kings, Beverly Hills Cop III, The Animal, Spider-Man 2, 3000 Miles to Graceland, The Crew, The Hot Chick, The Spirit, Battleship, and Jersey Boys.
 He also wrote and directed the film Dough Boys, released in 2008.